 She pointed up.
 "She's probably in the habitrail even as we speak."

-"Amy the rat really is a person?
+"Amy the rat is really a person?
 I thought that was a running gag or something."

-"Oh, she's really human.
+"Oh, no, she's really human.
 I just haven't been able to de-rat her.
 Couldn't find the right spell."

 "But now you have it?"

 "Not exactly.
 We need the Grimoire of Caumlaud.
 It has a spell that should work according to my source.
 But I've never seen it in Giles' collection.
 I was thinking the Watcher's Council might have it."